TimeWarpEngineering/timewarp-state/Documentation/Overview.md

 #### RenderSubscriptionsPostProcessor

-When a component accesses `State` a subscription is added.
+When a component accesses `State`, a subscription is added.
-The `RenderSubscriptionsPostProcessor` will iterate over these subscriptions and re-render those components.
+The `RenderSubscriptionsPostProcessor` will iterate over these subscriptions and re-render those components that return true for ShouldReRender.
-So you don't have to worry about where to call `StateHasChanged`.
+So you don't have to worry about where to call `StateHasChanged` and still have the ability to finely control re-rendering.

 ### JavaScript Interop

-Blazor-State uses the same "Command Pattern" for JavaScript interoperability.
+TimeWarp.State also uses the same "Command Pattern" for JavaScript interoperability.
 The JavaScript creates a request and dispatches it to Blazor where it is added to the pipeline.
 Handlers on the Blazor side can callback to the JavaScript side if needed.

 #### ReduxDevToolsPostProcessor

 > [!NOTE]
 > Disabled by default.
-This should be disabled in production.
+This should be disabled in production as it consumes significant resources.

 One of the nice features of redux is the developer tools [^6].
 This processor implements the integration of these developer tools.